trusted formLiberate Yourself from Debt with Freedom Debt Relief | Several.com

 Credit card debt

-This is Freedom Debt Relief's most important program.
-They focus their efforts mainly on helping people negotiate with creditors and pay off their credit card debt.
-The average credit card interest is at 19.24% currently, which means it is only normal for people to struggle to pay back.
+This is FDR's most important program.
+They focus mainly on helping people negotiate with creditors and pay off their credit card debt.
+The average credit card interest rate is currently 19.24%, which means it's normal for people to struggle to pay it back.

 Medical bills

-Medical debt has become a huge issue people face in the United States, even for those who do have health insurance.
-The good news is that Freedom Debt Relief works directly with hospitals and medical centers and providers and negotiates the medical debt for less than the agreed-on bill.
+Medical debt has become a substantial issue in the United States, even for people with health insurance.
+The good news is that FDR works directly with hospitals, medical centers, and providers, negotiating medical debt for less than the agreed-upon bill.

 Private student loans